The Western Express Case

 This new Identity Theft Unit operated on a shoestring budget, but with excellent leadership and cooperation with other law enforcement and financial institutions.
 The cases it made (including Western Express but also many others) were wide ranging and hard to match.

 A single report of identity theft was received, the fraudulent use of a credit card.
 Where criminals commit crime for profit, the reported crime is often the mere tip of the iceberg, and that was true here too.
-A little investigation revealed dozens of related instances of credit card fraud, Further investigation would be investigated and reveal a global sprawling cybercrime economy.
+A little investigation revealed dozens of related instances of credit card fraud, Further investigation would reveal a global cybercrime economy.

 Early virtual currencies